Charlotte Rug Gallery

 Lori, Baktiary, Kordish Bidjar, Seneh, Hamadan, Sarouk, Malayer, Lilihan, Tafresh, Enjelas, Hoseinabad, Farahan, Sarouk Farahan, Bibakabad, and Sultanabad.

 Tabriz, Khoy, Heriz, Serapi, Sarab, Karajeh, Bakhshayesh, and Goravan

 Oushack, Ghordies, Ladik, Sivas, Qaisary, Bergama, Kula, Kars, Konya, Beserabian and Herekeh

 Shirvan, Kazak, Baku, Karabakh, Talish, Genjeh, Leshgi, Kuba and Seychur

 Aubusson and Savonnerie

-There are numerous sources in print or on-line to read about this beautiful art form.
-The following publications can be of great benefit and a good start for those of you who would like to get more in depth knowledge of the handmade rugs.
+There are numerous sources, in print and online, to read about this beautiful art form.
+The following publications can be of great benefit and a good start for those of you who would like to get more in-depth knowledge of handmade rugs.

-He traveled extensively throughout Iran during the late 1930's and produced the first scholarly publication on the carpets of Persia.
+- The Persian Carpet by Cecil Edwards.
+He traveled extensively throughout Iran during the late1930s and produced the first scholarly publication on the carpets of Persia.

-2) Oriental Rugs - A Comprehensive Guide by Murry Eiland
+- Oriental Rugs: A Comprehensive Guide by Murry Eiland